sabrinako/sabrinako/README.md

 #### *More About Me*
 💖 Pronouns: she/her + they/them
 🖥 Currently Working at: [HealthVerity](https://healthverity.com/)
-📖 Currently Reading: Beastiary by K Ming Chang, Educated by Tara Westover
+📖 Currently Reading: Beastiary by K Ming Chang
 🌱 Currently Learning More About: React, Web Scraping, Accessible Web Design